 Artesian abstraction finally ended in July 1999, at the end of a 5-year EU-funded programme to restore the fen.
-The restoration work involved the removal of large areas of scrub, the excavation and removal of oxidized and enriched surface peat, and the introduction of an extensive grazing regime.
-Peat removal was mostly to a depth of 50cm, at which nutrient levels remained low enough to support typical fen vegetation.
+The restoration work involved the removal of 80 ha of scrub covering over 60% of the designated area, the excavation and removal of 36 ha of oxidized and enriched surface peat, and the introduction of an extensive grazing regime.
+Peat removal was mostly to a depth of 50 cm, at which nutrient levels remained low enough to support typical fen vegetation.
 Relocation of the bore-hole at the end of the restoration programme coincided with a series of wet seasons and resulted in rapid hydrological recovery.

 Recovery of the fen's biodiversity has been a much slower process.
 Phragmites australis initially became dominant in and around the new scrapes, with C. mariscus only starting to reappear in many of these areas around eight years after the hydrological restoration.
 This was probably because high nutrient levels were maintained for a protracted period by water flushing through the remaining oxidised and degraded surface peat.